Deploy Detect using any MDM that supports custom configuration profiles and script execution.Documentation Index

 | 0 | Success |

-| 1 | General failure (missing config) |
+| 1 | General failure (no user logged in, missing config, credential storage failed) |

-| 2 | Network failure |
+| 2 | Network failure (cannot reach PyPI) |

-| 3 | Installation failure |
+| 3 | Installation failure (uv or CLI install failed) |